zidvsd/group-3/README.md

   <h2>📚 Usage</h2>
   <h3>Read Blogs</h3>
   <p>View auto-generated articles styled with consistent formatting and structure.
 Blogs are loaded dynamically from local JSON data.</p>
-  <h3>Mock Sign In / Sign Up</h3>
-  <p>Navigate to login or registration pages to experience the UI — no backend or actual authentication is implemented.</p>
   <h3>Live Search</h3>
   <p>Use the search bar to instantly filter and find blogs that match your query.</p>
   <h2>🤝 Contributing</h2>